 def hit_test(self, x, y):

-hovering over, we can save that on the Browser
+hovering over, save this information on the Browser—so that

 class Browser: